-For example, the site is now responsive so automatically adapts for viewing on a tablet or smart phone; you can apply for a free Home Fire Safety Check; you can keep up to date with all that's going on via our Events Calendar; and sign up to RSS updates to keep abreast of all the latest news.
+Our website, which was relaunched in 2015, is responsive so automatically adapts for viewing on a tablet or smart phone.
+Furthermore, on our website you can also apply for a free Home Fire Safety Check, keep up to date with all that's going on via our Events Calendar and sign up to RSS updates to keep abreast of all the latest news.

-To find out more about these new features, visit our introductory guide.
+To find out more about our features, visit our guide.